Bushido: Sengoku bushido

-During this era the daimyo expanded their territory by force and strategy.
+During this era, the daimyo expanded their territory by force and strategy.
 Battles occurred frequently in various places.
 The purpose was to expand one's power.
-The killing of the enemy in a battle led to evaluation.
+The killing of the enemy in a battle led to an evaluation.

 Certain daimyos wrote about moral codes with influence from Zen Buddhism and Confucianism.
 There was not yet a strong attachment to moral values (apart from honor) in samurai society.
-Honor, weaponry and warfare were valued of utmost importance in Japanese culture.
+Honor, weaponry, and warfare were valued as of the utmost importance in Japanese culture.
 Low priority was placed on monetary savings.